Creating content

 Viewing and editing content itemsLink copied!

 To open a content item, click or hover over the item you want to open until the ellipsis menu is shown in the top right of the content card.
-Choose "View" from the contextual menu as shown in the image below.
+Choose "View" from the menu as shown below.
 Alternatively you can double-click a content item to open it.

-The content form will open for this item and you can choose to view or edit its contents.
+The content form will open for the item and you can choose to view or edit its contents.

 Editing a content itemLink copied!